Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Pairs Satisfying

 (v) It suffices to show that $core(K)$ separates $P_i$ and $P_{i+3}$.
 Suppose that after the removal of $core(K)$ the two paths still intersect.
 This is possible only if $e_{i+3} \in P_i$ or $e_i \in P_{i+3}$.
 Assume without loss of generality that $e_{i+3} \in P_i$.
 Then $P_i \nsim P_{i+1}$, a contradiction. \end{proof}

-Pairs $(G,C_5)$ with induced $\kp$ pairs are different than bigger cycles in a few respects.
-Therefore we analyse this case separately.
+Pairs $(G,C_5)$ with induced $\kp$ pairs turn out to be different than bigger cycles.
+One difference is that a $C_5$ contains a vertex incident to two distinct vertices of a $P_4$ whereas this clearly does not hold for a bigger cycle.
+Therefore, we analyse this case separately.
 We recall that a pair $(G,C_5)$ satisfies $(P3)$ vacuously, and that in Section \ref{subsec:c5c6} we found the unique minimal representation of a pair $(G,C_5)$ that satisfies $(P2)$.
 We now investigate the representation of a pair $(G,C_5)$ that does not satisfy $(P2)$.

-\begin{theorem} If $(G,C_5)$ does not satisfy $(P2)$ then (i) $G$ is isomorphic to the graph depicted in Figure \ref{fig:C5WithK4P4}, and (ii) $(G,C_5)$ has a unique minimal representation also depicted in Figure \ref{fig:C5WithK4P4}. \end{theorem} \begin{proof} Assume without loss of generality $K=(0,1,2,3)$ is a $\kp$ of $(G,C_5)$, and let $core(K) = P_T{u,v}$.
+\begin{theorem} If $(G,C_5)$ does not satisfy $(P2)$ then (i) $G$ is isomorphic to the graph depicted in Figure \ref{fig:C5WithK4P4}, and (ii) $(G,C_5)$ has a unique minimal representation also depicted in Figure \ref{fig:C5WithK4P4}. \end{theorem} \begin{proof} Assume without loss of generality $K=(0,1,2,3)$ is a $\kp$ of $(G,C_5)$, and let $core(K) = p_T(u,v)$.
 If $\split(P_0,P_3)=\set{u,v}$ then $P_4 \subseteq core(K)$, implying that $P_4 \sim P_1$ or $P_4 \sim P_2$, i.e. at least one of $\set{1,4}$ or $\set{2,4}$ is an $\enpt$ edge, a contradiction.

 Assume without loss of generality $\split(P_0,P_3)=\set{u}$, and that $P_3$ crosses both $u$ and $v$.
 Then $P_0$ has one endpoint $u'$ in $core(K)$, and $P_0 \cap P_3 = p_T(u,u')$.